dnly09/squatevaluation/README.md

 ## 3. Using the models

+### 3.1 Obtain squat videos

+Obtain footage of someone performing a squat from the side.

-### 3.1 Transforming videos into pose estimation versions
+### 3.2 Transforming videos into pose estimation versions

 Arguments accepted for the support model:
 - --videos *directory containing videos*